-- (i) legal requirements: full compliance with all applicable laws and regulations, including but not limited to the Companies Ordinance, Chapter 622, Section 297, which restricts distributions to profits available for distribution or retained earnings; - (ii) the Company's operating and financial performance; - (iii) the Company's growth plans; - (iv) the Company's liquidity position; - (v) the Company's balance sheet strength; - (vi) the diverse interests and expectations of the Company's Shareholders; - (vii) the general economic conditions; and - (viii) any other factors that the Board deems relevant.
+- legal requirements: full compliance with all applicable laws and regulations, including but not limited to the Companies Ordinance, Chapter 622, Section 297, which restricts distributions to profits available for distribution or retained earnings; - (ii) the Company's operating and financial performance; - (iii) the Company's growth plans; - (iv) the Company's liquidity position; - (v) the Company's balance sheet strength; - (vi) the diverse interests and expectations of the Company's Shareholders; - (vii) the general economic conditions; and - (viii) any other factors that the Board deems relevant.

-The recommendation of the payment of any dividend is subject to the discretion of the Board, and any declaration of dividend will be subject to the approval of Shareholders at the AGM.
-In compliance with applicable laws and regulations, the Company may distribute dividends in cash, company shares, or a combination thereof.
+The recommendation of any dividend payment is subject to the discretion of the Board, and any declaration of dividend will be subject to the approval of Shareholders at the Annual General Meeting.
+In compliance with applicable laws and regulations, the Company may distribute dividends in cash, in company shares, or in a combination thereof.
 This Dividend Policy may be amended or repealed by resolution of the Board as deemed necessary from time to time.